gabar92/elte_advanced_deep_learning/README.md

 ### What is this lecture about?

-This lecture tries to answer the following questions:* What are the stages of LLM training?
+This lecture tries to answer the following questions:
+1. What are the stages of LLM training?
-* What are the new techniques behind the success of ChatGPT?
+2. What are the new techniques behind the success of ChatGPT?
-* I want to deploy a model on my custom problem / data.
+3. I want to deploy a model on my custom problem / data.
 How can I do it?
-* How can I adopt the different LLM models in my own application?
+4. How can I adopt the different LLM models in my own application?

+### Content of the lecture:

 Emerging properties of LLMs:
 * In-context Learning